-Seaside Groundwater Basin Because production limits off the River are greatly reduced when compared to last Water Year, the Seaside Well Field is being used to recover a mix of Native Groundwater and Pure Water Monterey.
-The bypass pipeline is currently being tied into the Santa Margarita Site that will allow for simultaneous PWM recovery and ASR injection.
-At that time, the Seaside wells will be utilized to recover Seaside Native Groundwater, stored Pure Water Monterey water, and inject in ASR 1 and 2.
+Seaside Groundwater Basin Because production limits off the River are greatly reduced when compared to last Water Year, the Seaside Well Field is proposed to be used to recover a mix of stored Aquifer Storage and Recovery and Pure Water Monterey waters.
+Cal-Am's allotment of Native Seaside Groundwater through the Adjudication was consumed in the 3rd quarter of this water year when the Pure Water Monterey Project was injecting water to build up the Operational Yield.
 There is also a goal to produce 25 AF of treated brackish groundwater from the Sand City Desalination Plant in each of these three months.